scotws/tinkasm/docs/MANUAL.md

 The use of ELSE after FOR loops is prohibitted, as it confuses Python newbies no end.

+### Notes on various opcodes

+TinkAsm enforces the signature byte of `brk` for all processors.

 # (OLD STUFF BELOW HERE)